yanntt4/insurance_cross_selling_kaggle/README.md

 # Usage
 Application can be used for two main usages :
-- Analyse data to create machine learning/deep learning model to estimate car price.
-6 algorithms can be used to create model : Random Forest, Gradient Boosting, Neural Network, Extrem Gradient Boosting, Cat Boosting and Light Boosting.
-A specific github page is available to present the model
+- Analyse data to create machine learning/deep learning model to estimate insurance subscription probability.
+5 algorithms can be used to create model : Random Forest, Gradient Boosting, Neural Network, Extrem Gradient Boosting and Cat Boosting
 - Allow user to make prediction from a webpage